nancchan/saas-customer-onboarding-business-systems/documentation/defect_and_retest.md

 **Expected Result:**

-The Contact should be associated with the correct Account based on the source customer data.
+Each Contact should be associated with the correct Account based on the source customer data.

 **Actual Result:**

-The Contact was associated with an incorrect Account.
+One Contact was associated with an incorrect Account.

 **Status:**

 Failed

----

 ## Defect